metaresolver/Hive-JSON-Serde/README.txt

 it will not make the query fail, and the above record will be returned as NULL	null	null

+* COMPLETE RECORD KEY

+It may be desireable to have a column in your table that gives access to the complete JSON record.
+This can be done by setting the complete.record.key SerDe property and and adding a column to your table that matches the value of that setting:

+ALTER TABLE json_table SET SERDEPROPERTIES ( "complete.record.key" = "full_record");
+ALTER TABLE json_table ADD COLUMNS (full_record string);

+You can also set this parameter when you create your table:

+CREATE TABLE json_table (
+	country string,
+	languages array<string>,
+	religions map<string,array<int>>,
+  full_record string
+)
+ROW FORMAT SERDE 'org.openx.data.jsonserde.JsonSerDe' WITH SERDEPROPERTIES ("complete.record.key" = "full_record")
+STORED AS TEXTFILE;

 * ARCHITECTURE